wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 Moreover, the great Sanhedrim of the people were forced to bestir themselves ; and they had continued their councils day after day without ceasing.

-4 And it came to pass, that there was a dreadful battle fought between a vessel of the king, and a private vessel of Columbia ;,
+4 And it came to pass, that there was a dreadful battle fought between a vessel of the king, and a private vessel of Columbia.

-5 And the name of the vessel that fought was Decatur., and the captain's name was Diron, a Gaul.
+5 And the name of the vessel that fought was Decatur, and the captain's name was Diron, a Gaul.

 6 And it was so, that about the fourth day of the eighth month, the Decatur having sailed out of the haven of Charleston, being in the state of South Carolina, fell in with one of the fighting vessels of the king, called the Dominica.